xaravind/devops-notes-25/Docker_notes.md

 ### Characteristics:

-* Each VM includes its own full operating system.
+* Full OS included in each VM enables complete isolation.
-* Applications are deployed inside these VMs.
+* VMs allow safe multi-application and multi-OS deployments.
-* VMs are isolated from one another and from the host machine.
+* Useful for consolidating multiple workloads on a single machine.
-* Enables running multiple workloads on a single server.
+* Compatible with various hypervisors and infrastructure tools.

 ### Disadvantages: